Syed Mujtaba Ali: Career

-Language activism
+Ali then studied at the Al-Azhar University in Cairo during 1934–1935.
+He taught at a college in Baroda from 1936 until 1944, and in 1949 was principal of Government Azizul Haque College in Bogra, East Bengal.

 After the Partition of India into India and Pakistan in 1947, Ali went from India to the then East Pakistan.
 He was one of the first to call for Bangla as East Pakistan's state language on 30 November 1947, at the Sylhet Kendriya Muslim Sahitya Samsad.
 He was a prominent activist and supporter of Bengali as the national language of East Pakistan.
 In 1948, being the principal of Azizul Huq College, Bogra, he wrote an essay, 'The State Language of East Pakistan', which was printed in Chaturanga of Kolkata.
 During that time, the West Pakistan Rulers tried to impose Urdu as the only state language of East Pakistan while Bengali was spoken by most of the people.
 The government of Pakistan demanded an explanation.
 But Ali resigned and moved to India.

+He slipped back to India in August 1949, tipped off by a friend, according to Abul Maal Abdul Muhith, that Pakistani authorities intended to arrest him for his vocal support of the Bengali language movement.

+After a brief stint at University of Calcutta in 1950, he became Secretary of the Indian Council for Cultural Relations and editor of its Arabic journal Thaqafatul Hind.
+In 1951, he married Rabeya Khatun, the headmistress of Sylhet Government Girls High School, a match arranged by his sisters.
+From 1952 to 1956 he worked for All India Radio at New Delhi, Cuttack and Patna.
+He then joined Visva-Bharati University (1956–1964) as professor of German language and later of Islamic Culture.
+He lived in Kolkata till early 1972.
+Following the Liberation of Bangladesh, he moved with his family to Dhaka and lived there till his death in 1974.

 Linguistic abilities and literary works

-Ali's mother tongue Bengali, but he could speak 14 languages – English, French, German, Italian, Arabic, Persian, Urdu, Hindi, Sanskrit, Marathi, Gujarati, Pashtu and Greek.
+Ali's mother tongue was Bengali and Sylheti, but he also could speak English, Russian, French, German, Italian, Arabic, Persian, Urdu, Hindi, Sanskrit, Marathi, Gujarati, and Pashtu.
 Alongside Natya Guru Nurul Momen and Jajabar (Binay Mukhopadhyay), Ali was one of the trail-blazers of a unique category of Bengali writing.
 'Ramya Rachana' in the Bengali language, an anecdotal story-telling – often based on real-life experiences – became immensely popular, mostly because of the attractive writing style of Ali.
 Deshe Bideshe, the story of his journey to and experiences in Kabul during his brief stint as professor in a college there is one of Ali's best works.
 Panchatantra is a collection of thoughts and short stories (some already published in 'Desh' magazine) of his days in Europe, Cairo and Baroda.